Step into Study

-If you didn't receive a December round offer, you can:
+If you didn't receive a Main round offer, you can:

 To find out more about this, visit the TISC Offers web page.

-You'll only receive one offer, if any, in each round (December or January).
+You'll only receive one offer, if any, in each round (Main or Second).

-If you receive an offer in both the December and January rounds, the January round offer replaces the December round offer.
+If you receive an offer in both the Main and Second rounds, the Second round offer replaces the Main round offer.

-If you receive a December round offer and want to be considered for a higher preference in the January round offers, you don’t need to do anything.
-Your December round offer will still be valid.
+If you receive a Main round offer and want to be considered for a higher preference in the Second round offers, you don’t need to do anything.
+Your Main round offer will still be valid.

-If you receive a December round offer and accept it, you won’t be considered for any further rounds of offers.
+If you receive a Main round offer and accept it, you won’t be considered for any further rounds of offers.